-SHE fleets, the fails away; as grey mift before the wind!-and, wilt thou not stay, my love?
-Stay and behold my tears? fair thou appearest, my love! fair thou wast, when alive!
+SHE fleets, the fails away; as grey mist before the wind!-and, wilt thou not flay, my love?
+Stay and behold my tears? fair thou appeareft, my love! fair thou wast, when alive!

 By the mostly fountain I will sit; on the top of the hill of winds.
-When mid-day is silent around, converse, O my love, with me! come on the wings of the gale! on the blast of the mountain, come!
-Let me hear thy voice, as thou passes, when mid-day is silent around.
+When mid-day is filent around, converse, O my love, with me! come on the wings of the gale! on the blast of the mountain, come!
+Let me hear thy voice, as thou passes, when mid-day is silent around. we in the Tark there to provide a shade re bace in the

 EVENING is grey on the hills.
 The north wind refounds through the woods.
 White clouds rife on the fky: the trembling fnow descends.
-The river howls asar, along its winding course.
-Sad, by a hollow rock, the grey-hair'd Carryl sat.
-Dry fern waves over his head; his feat is in an aged birch.
+The river howls afar, along its winding course.
+Sad, by a hollow rock, the grey-hair'd Carryllat.
+Dry fern waves over his head; his seat is in an aged birch.
 Clear to the roaring winds he lifts his voice of woe.